 How to Repair Water Damaged Electrical Equipment

-How to Repair Water Damaged Motors and Electrical Equipment: The Most Common Process to Help Restore Water Damaged Electrical Equipment.
+How can I Restore a Water Damaged Electric Motor and Electrical Equipment?
+How to Repair Water Damaged Motors and Electrical Equipment, The Process to Help Restore Water Damaged Electrical Equipment.

 What I’ve done so far:

 - I’ve disconnected the motor from the on/off switch in order to test the switch.
 The switch seems to be fine: it shows 120VAC at the motor side of the switch when it’s ON and no voltage when the switch is OFF, and all without blowing the circuit breaker at the panel.

 - I’ve tested the capacitor by using a 9VDC battery and it seems ok: when I apply the 9VDC and monitor using my volt meter, I see that the DC voltage immediately measures 9VDC and then starts to diminish.
 Also, when I remove the capacitor from the circuit (thereby, eliminating it), I still blow the circuit breaker at the electrical panel.